 Trust in the Lord as you Seek Knowledge

-I pray the something as silly as the reading of a book will never get in the way a working relationship with your loved ones, be it the Book of Mormon or some anti-Mormon book.
+I pray that something as silly as the reading of a book will never get in the way a working relationship with your loved ones, be it the Book of Mormon or some anti-Mormon book.
 Think about it.
 Some General Authorities have to be assigned to read them so they’ll know what’s in them.
 How would you like to be that GA?
 Not me.
-If someone in your family wants to read the works of D. Michael Quinn, Denver Snuffer, Mel Fish or anyone else that write about the church but is not published by Deseret Book, please don’t let that desire or fear get in the way of our marriage.
+If someone in your family wants to read the works of D. Michael Quinn, Denver Snuffer, Mel Fish or anyone else that write about the church but is not published by Deseret Book, please don’t let that desire or fear get in the way of your marriage.
 Trust the Lord and your love for each other.
 I wish I could have Carol tell her side of this story.
 I’ll bet it would be very different.
 Maybe someday she’ll oblige us.
 I’m confident it will be focused on her fear of losing me to the dark side.